- Management Policies

 Top priority on safety/Fulfill our responsibilities/Customer-focused/Dare to innovate

 Matters on Functions of Business Execution, Auditing, Oversight, Nominating and Compensation Decisions (Overview of Current Corporate Governance System)

-Also, Executive Officers (consisting of fourteen men and one woman) execute business operations in accordance with policies formulated by the Board of Directors.
+Also, Executive Officers (consisting of seventeen men and one woman) execute business operations in accordance with policies formulated by the Board of Directors.
 To ensure appropriate and prompt decision-making as well as efficient company operations, the Board of Executive Officers, which meets once a week in principle, and other forums, discuss important management matters, including agendas to be submitted to meetings of the Board of Directors.
 The Company has also set up cross-organizational committees aimed at assisting the decision-making of the Board of Executive Officers.